 Case studies should educate your prospective customers on how they can solve their own problems with your help.

-Case studies are a great way to tell the world how valuable your products or services are.
-It showcases your success beyond testimonials.
+They’re also a great way to tell the world how valuable your products or services are, as they showcase your success beyond testimonials.

 Here are three tips to keep in mind when writing case studies in your business:

 1. Tell the story from start to finish